maeky/dev-env-docker/README.md

   UserKnownHostsFile=/dev/null
 ```

-and then connect using `ssh devbox`
+and then connect using `ssh devbox`.

+It's possible to connect to the postgres container using the hostname `postgres`.

 ## TODO